Freezing Fresh Tomatoes from the Garden

 This post may contain affiliate links.

 If you are going to freeze whole tomatoes, there is no need to even peel them first.
-Just fill your kitchen sink with water and give them a good rinse.
+Just fill your kitchen sink with water and then give them a good rinse.
 Remove any tomatoes that are blemished in any way.
 You can cut off any bad spots and use those tomatoes right away, but don’t freeze them.

-Place the washed and dried tomatoes on a cookie sheet and place them in the freezer until they are frozen.
+Place the washed and dried tomatoes on a cookie sheet and then place them in the freezer until they are frozen.
 It is best to freeze tomatoes that are similar sized together, as they will be easier to store later.

-After the tomatoes are frozen, remove them from the freezer and place them in gallon sized ziploc bags.
+After the tomatoes are frozen, remove them from the freezer and then place them in gallon sized ziploc bags.
 If your tomatoes are similar sized, your bags should lay relatively flat and you should be able to stack them on top of each other.

 Your frozen tomatoes can be stored in the freezer for 6-12 months.
-When you remove them from the freezer, when they start to thaw you should be able to easily slip the skins of the tomatoes off of them without having to peel them.
+When you remove them from the freezer, when they start to thaw you will be able to easily slip the skins of the tomatoes off of them without having to peel them.

 Follow my canning and preserving board on Pinterest.